Justice Transformation in Kaduna State, Nigeria

 Resolving justice problems at scale requires systems to evolve.
 Following Justice Transformation Labs (JTL) in Imo and Ogun states, respectively, HiiL launched a JTL in Kaduna, Nigeria, a state nicknamed the 'Centre of Learning'.

 In collaboration with the Kaduna State Government, key stakeholders, and state-wide justice leaders, HiiL organised a series of dialogues to help realise people-centred justice in Kaduna State.
-The Justice Transformation Lab series contributed to the broader vision of Kaduna State’s Governor Nasir Ahmad el-Rufai of “putting people first,” and seeks to initiate locally-owned strategies that innovatively and effectively produce a more people-centred justice system.
+The Justice Transformation Lab series contributed to the broader vision of Kaduna State’s Governor Nasir Ahmad el-Rufai of “putting people first,” and aims to initiate locally-owned strategies that innovatively and effectively produce a more people-centred justice system.

 Strengthened dialogue between justice stakeholders on justice needs will create the conditions for an enabling environment that can spur justice innovation and promote game-changing services for making people-centred justice happen in Kaduna state.